“Everything that irritates us about others can lead us to an understanding of ourselves.”

 People often look for a partner to fulfil something that’s missing within themselves and they project our own shortcomings or our own beliefs onto that person and expect them to conform.
 When the other person does not conform, they feel as if they have been let down.
 They can become resentful of the other person for not meeting their expectations.
 By recognising how our own behaviours and beliefs can affect the relationship is really important.
 When we are able to accept some of the responsibility we have a better chance of making things work.

-Just to be clear, I am not a counsellor, I am a coach.
-I am not going to sit through session after session where couples just bicker and argue.
-This is not a blame game.
-People come to me because they truly want to make changes.
+To be clear, I am not a counsellor, I am a coach.
+I am not going to sit through session after session just listening to bickering and arguments.
+Although we may need to examine, and hopefully settle, unresolved issues, this is not a blame game.
+This is about making changes and finding a better way forward.
 I expect each party to be willing to examine his or her own part in the situation and to do things differently.